slyfox1186/script-repo/README.md

 ------

 ## Debian Package Downloader
-  - Download APT packages to your pc by entering a space-separated list of values.
+  - Download APT packages to your PC by entering a space-separated list of values.
   - Input a single entry or an entire list of APT packages and the script will download its respective .deb file to the current directory.
 ```bash
 bash <(curl -fsSL https://download.optimizethis.net)